alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Display the current Version # at the bottom of the CPE

 **Bug Fixes:**
--   Allow a TypeAttribute to set the Minimum number of decimal places to display to be less than the field default
+-   Allow a TypeAttribute to set the Maximum number of decimal places to display to be less than the field default Minimum
 -   Fix initial attribute display in the CPE when using an Apex Defined Object
 -   Fix attribute corruption when updating multiple times